Wildfire threat keeps California highway closed Sunday

 SHASTA-TRINITY NATIONAL FOREST, Calif.
-(AP) — A highway running the length of California remains closed near the Oregon border where a wildfire continues to rage.
+(AP) — A highway running the length of California remained closed for a fifth day Sunday near the Oregon border as a wildfire smothered rural forestlands in smoke and flame.

-Authorities Sunday had no reopening date for a 45-mile (72-kilometer) section of Interstate 5 north of Redding.
-The stretch closed Wednesday as flames flanked the roadway and burned several big-rig trucks.
+Officials were trying to determine whether it was safe to reopen a 45-mile (72-kilometer) section of Interstate 5 north of Redding.
+The fire has destroyed thousands of trees — some 70 feet (20 meters) tall — that could fall onto the highway that runs from Mexico to Canada and serves as a main artery for commerce.

-Although the wrecks have been cleared, the 41,000-acre fire remains a threat as it chews through timber and brush in and around Shasta-Trinity National Forest.
+Trucks and other traffic were using a smaller road that has added 100 miles (160 kilometers) or more and up to eight hours to the journey.

-As of Sunday morning, the blaze had devoured 63.9 square miles (165 ½ square kilometers).
-Trucks and other traffic are using a smaller road that has added 100 miles or more to the journey.
+The stretch of highway closed Wednesday as flames flanked the roadway and left the roadway littered with burnt and abandoned trucks.

 Most Read Nation & World Stories